 Getting a real look into real costs from across your supply chain lets you make educated adjustments to pricing, marketing and sales.
 And that can have a real impact on profitability.

-Microsoft Dynamics NAV lets you track landed, standard and perpetual costs, so you have a more accurate view of every product that leaves your facility and lands at a customer’s door.
+Microsoft Dynamics 365 Business Central lets you track landed, standard and perpetual costs, so you have a more accurate view of every product that leaves your facility and lands at a customer’s door.
 From your standard reports, you can drill down to more specific details like costs by warehouse location.

 And by connecting your supply chain, financial management, sales and marketing functions, you can run item-by-item profitability analysis across your supply chain and help your sales teams and marketers prioritize the products, locations and types of customers that deliver the greatest profitability.

-Plus, Microsoft Dynamics NAV provides better audit trails for tracking cost adjustments, so you can ensure changes are recorded, tracked and, of course, fed directly into your financial management process.
+Plus, Microsoft Dynamics 365 Business Central provides better audit trails for tracking cost adjustments, so you can ensure changes are recorded, tracked and, of course, fed directly into your financial management process.

-Next time, we’ll close out our series by talking about planning for the unexpected disruptions that could grind your supply chain to a painful halt, but until then, read how fashion company Dixie uses Microsoft Dynamics to solve cumbersome pricing processes, or see the product in action and learn about packaged pricing.
+Next time, we’ll close out our series by talking about planning for the unexpected disruptions that could grind your supply chain to a painful halt but until then enjoy a free trial of Business Central.